Amitten77/IML-Paintability/README.md

 # IML Paintability Project

 ## Introduction
-This project is a part of the IML Paintability project, which explores the online-coloring of a multipartite graph.
+This project is a part of the IML Paintability project, which explores the online-coloring of multi-partite graphs.
-The project implements the minimax algorithm to search all possibilities and determine the optimal strategy for the Pusher or Remover.
+The project implements the minimax algorithm to search all possibilities and determines the optimal strategy for the Pusher or Remover.

 ## Requirements
 - CMake 3.15 or higher